Torquoal/VR_Zoomorphic_Robot_Expressions/readme.md

+PLEASE SEE A MORE RECENT VERSION OF THIS PROJECT AT THIS LINK: https://github.com/Torquoal/VR_Zoomorphic_Robots/tree/main

 This Unity project explores different affective expression modalities for a real-life zoomorphic robot using a virtual reality overlay.
 It contains scenes, GUIs and scripts that allow for systematic evaluation of the interfaces, as well as a prototyping menu where modes can be freely actuated and combined at will.

 <b>Click below to watch the video</b>